sondregronas/YNAB-Shared-Categories/README.md

 <br>

 ## Usage
-To use this application, install Python from above and run the script once, and edit the key.txt with your own access token from https://app.youneedabudget.com/settings/developer
+To use this application, install Python from above and run the script once, and edit (alternatively create) the key.txt with your own access token from https://app.youneedabudget.com/settings/developer

 After you've added the Shared Delta Accounts and categories as described below, run it again to create initial caches (A /caches/ folder should appear).

 And you're done.
 Now everytime you want to synchronize the transactions run it again.
 I'm not sure how to automate the process on Windows/Mac, but I'll eventually try and set something up using a website if I can.